Nas-r/Planimation/README.md

 A tool to animate plans generated from PDDL definitions.

 ## Usage
+If you would like to play along at home, run a http-server from the root of the Planimation project directory and use the files in SampleProblems/BlocksWorld

 First a user loads their valid PDDL domain and problem files as well as a properly formatted text file containing the plan, at the input screen pictured below.

 ## ![LandingPage](images/landingpage.jpg)